What is biotechnology?

 Skyline College’s Biotechnology Program aims to prepare students to enter the workforce in the biotechnology field.
 Students in the program have access to fully stocked and functional labs where they will take courses and gain hands-on experience working with the tools and materials they'll need when they enter the workforce.

 Faculty guide students through the current trends and processes in the biotechnology field using contextualized science, math and even English skill-building.
-Students emerge from the program ready for an entry level position working in a lab.
+Students emerge from the program ready for an entry level position working in a lab or production facility.

 The biotechnology sector is growing fast and potential employers include biotechnology and pharmaceutical companies, as well as clinical laboratories in hospitals, universities, government, and independent settings.
 Within biotechnology, wages and demand for jobs vary across different careers.
-Biological technicians (usually requiring a bachelor’s degree) in California make an average of $49,300 per year according to the U.S. Department of Labor.
-Biochemists and Biophysicists (often requiring a Ph.D.) in California make an average of $101,750 per year.
+Biological technicians (usually requiring a bachelor’s degree or certificate) in California make an average of $49,300 per year according to the U.S. Department of Labor.
+For students who choose to continue their education, Biochemists and Biophysicists (often requiring a Ph.D.) in California make an average of $101,750 per year.